 Alzheimer’s caused by the build-up of free radical molecules in the brain which induce oxidative stress on our brain cells.
 This ultimately reduces our brain’s capacity for cognitive function over time.

 These tasty little morsels contain a wide range of vitamins, nutrients, and phytochemicals that are necessary for healthy cognitive brain function.
-Consuming them can strengthen your bodies ability to deter the onsets of degenerative brain disease such as Alzheimer’s.
+Consuming them can strengthen your body’s ability to deter the onsets of degenerative brain diseases such as Alzheimer’s.

 Keeping free radicals at bay helps ensure the brain will receive and retain enough oxygen to function at optimal levels.
 Including high levels of antioxidants in your diet helps boost cognitive function and prevent the onset of Alzheimer’s.